ApprenticeAI/frapy/docs/topics/link-extractors.rst

 A link extractor is an object that extracts links from responses.

-The ``__init__`` method of :class:`~scrapy.linkextractors.lxmlhtml.LxmlLinkExtractor` takes settings that determine which links may be extracted. :class:`LxmlLinkExtractor.extract_links
+The ``__init__`` method of :class:`~frapy.linkextractors.lxmlhtml.LxmlLinkExtractor` takes settings that determine which links may be extracted. :class:`LxmlLinkExtractor.extract_links
-<scrapy.linkextractors.lxmlhtml.LxmlLinkExtractor.extract_links>` returns a
+<frapy.linkextractors.lxmlhtml.LxmlLinkExtractor.extract_links>` returns a
-list of matching :class:`~scrapy.link.Link` objects from a :class:`~scrapy.http.Response` object.
+list of matching :class:`~frapy.link.Link` objects from a :class:`~frapy.http.Response` object.

-Link extractors are used in :class:`~scrapy.spiders.CrawlSpider` spiders through a set of :class:`~scrapy.spiders.Rule` objects.
+Link extractors are used in :class:`~frapy.spiders.CrawlSpider` spiders through a set of :class:`~frapy.spiders.Rule` objects.

 You can also use link extractors in regular spiders.
-For example, you can instantiate :class:`LinkExtractor <scrapy.linkextractors.lxmlhtml.LxmlLinkExtractor>` into a class variable in your spider, and use it from your spider callbacks:
+For example, you can instantiate :class:`LinkExtractor <frapy.linkextractors.lxmlhtml.LxmlLinkExtractor>` into a class variable in your spider, and use it from your spider callbacks:

 .. code-block:: python